impusehgal/landlord-project/README.md

 ## Feedback / Questions?

-This analysis is a follow-up of a previous analysis done in collaboration with Andrew Ancheta(andrew.ancheta@gmail.com): [https://github.com/2ndrew2ncheta/Advanced-Data-Group-Project-3](url)
+This analysts serves as a previous one done in collaboration with Andrew Ancheta (andrew.ancheta@gmail.com): [https://github.com/2ndrew2ncheta/Advanced-Data-Group-Project-3](url)

 Contact:
   - Nicholas Morgan at nikolaimorgan@protonmail.com.